 Super Bowl-sized betting

-For fans of the Seattle Seahawks and the Denver Broncos, Super Bowl XLVIII was the culmination of their die-hard support.
-For the rest of the world, it was a chance to cash in on myriad wagers.
+For fans of the Seattle Seahawks and the New England Patriots, Super Bowl XLIX is the culmination of their die-hard support.
+For the rest of the world, it's a chance to cash in on myriad wagers.

 Each year when the top two NFL teams meet for the season's final contest, around $10 billion is bet worldwide.